Laura Medisky, oboe

 Alexander Technique teacher

 An engaging guest artist and clinician, Dr. Medisky presents oboe masterclasses and Alexander Technique workshops at music institutions, festivals, and conferences throughout the United States.
-She has been a presenter at events such as the Chicago Double Reed Fest, IDRS conferences, Beyond the Notes Music Festival, and has been the oboe guest for Double Reed Days at Georgia State University, Southeast Missouri State University, and Ball State University.
+She has presented at IDRS conferences, the Chicago Double Reed Fest, and the Beyond the Notes Music Festival, and she has been the featured oboe guest for Double Reed Days at Georgia State University, Southeast Missouri State University, and Ball State University.
 Medisky has served on faculty at music festivals such as Festival Música das Esferas in Braganća Paulista, Brazil, Double or Nothing Oboe and Bassoon Camp (OH), and Idyllwild Music Festival (CA).
 At home in Madison, Medisky is the owner of the thriving Medisky Oboe Studio LLC, and is a regular clinician for area schools.
 Recognized for her creativity and innovation in studio teaching, she was a featured guest on the “Mavericks” series of the podcast Double Reed Dish.